opensearch-project/opensearch-k8s-operator/docs/developing.md

 ## Needed environment and tools

 The operator is developed in Go, as such you need a current Go toolkit (for Linux most distributions provide packages, otherwise get it from the [go homepage](https://go.dev/)).
-Please use version 1.19 (at least 1.18 is required) as this version is used by the CI pipelines.
+Please use version 1.22.1 as this version is used by the CI pipelines.
 You also need an editor/IDE, ideally with Go support.
 We recommend either [VS Code](https://code.visualstudio.com/) with the official Go extension or [GoLand](https://www.jetbrains.com/go/).

 Additional tools you will need: